NodeOS/NodeOS/Building-From-Source.md

 $ npm start
 ```

-If NodeOS not boots into the REPL unless you want that then everything was compiled correctly. **If not look under [[Troubleshooting]]**
+If NodeOS does not boot into the REPL, unless you wanted that, then everything was compiled correctly. **If not look under [[Troubleshooting]]**

 After NodeOS has booted up you should see something like: